This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Why Do Doctors Use Vacuum Extractors?

-Get Help NowWhen appropriately performed, vacuum extraction is less risky than a cesarean section.
+When appropriately performed in the right situations, vacuum extraction is less risky than a cesarean section.
 Some of the specific reasons this procedure may be used include:

 - The mother has a health issue.
 For instance, if the mother has a heart condition and the doctor is concerned that she is putting too much stress on her heart by pushing.
 Even if she does not have a specific health problem, when the mother is exhausted from pushing, vacuum extraction can help.

 - Labor isn’t progressing.
 If labor is not progressing, despite the mother pushing, she may need assistance.
-This point is typically reached after two to three hours of pushing and no progression for first delivery and one to two hours with no progression for a woman who has given birth previously.
+This point is typically reached after two to three hours of pushing and no progression for the first delivery and one to two hours with no progression for a woman who has given birth previously.

 Vacuum extraction can be safe, but there are times and situations in which it is generally not recommended: